EUCAIM/Glossary/2-Glossary.md

 ### Sustainability

 The ability of an entity, service or process to be maintained continuously over time [[56]](3-References.md#ref-56).

+### Synthetic data

+The concept of synthetic data generation is to take an original data source (dataset) and create new, artificial data, with similar statistical properties from it.
+Keeping the statistical properties means that anyone analysing the synthetic data, a data analyst for example, should be able to draw the same statistical conclusions from the analysis of a given dataset of synthetic data as he/she would if given the real (original) data.
+The use of synthetic data is growing in many fields: from training of artificial intelligence models within the health sector to computer vision, image recognition and robotics fields [[55]](3-References.md#ref-55).

+### <a name="t"></a>

 ### Technical and user management unit